sysbiolab/PathwaySpace/README.md

 data in a graphical format that highlights the relationships and signal strengths between vertices. **Figure 1** illustrates the convolution operation problem addressed by the *PathwaySpace* package.
-For detailed documentation and usage examples, refer to the package's vignettes and example workflows.
+For detailed documentation and usage examples, see the package's vignettes and example workflows.

 ![Alt text](vignettes/figures/fig1.png?raw=true)